St. Augustine Alligator Farm Zoological Park: An Old Attraction with New Life

 Just across the bridge from downtown St. Augustine lies a quintessential Florida attraction full of colorful birds, exotic mammals and impressive reptiles.
 It’s also the only place in the world visitors can see every living species of alligator, crocodile, caiman and gharial.

-St. Augustine Alligator Farm Zoological Park, an Anastasia Island institution, is celebrating its 127th anniversary in 2020 with its largest new exhibit in a decade, Oasis on the Nile.
+St. Augustine Alligator Farm Zoological Park recently celebrated its 127th anniversary with its largest new exhibit in a decade, Oasis on the Nile.
 The highlight of Oasis on the Nile is a boardwalk built around a pool holding four 12-foot Nile crocodiles.
 Visitors can view the crocodiles on two levels and watch feeding shows, as well as see Egyptian artifacts, including statues of coiled snakes and busts of pharaohs that complement the exhibit’s theme.